 At 22.3 ounces per pair of men's 11, these aren't the lightest running shoes in the world, but they wear it well.
 You get a fat, sturdy stack with great responsiveness and a natural upper that hugs the foot.
 That doesn't exactly make up for the extra ounces, but it reduces energy loss and keeps your feet popping.

-The mesh upper is finer than coarse, which helps it hug the foot better.
+The mesh upper on the Vomero 14 is more fine than coarse, which helps it hug the foot better.
 That can be a liability, but unless you're doing a lot of trail running in these road shoes, you shouldn't be too worried about them lasting a reasonable amount of time.
 The other note here is that the carbon rubber outsole could stand to be a bit thicker and cover a bit more area than it currently does, but there's no real concern that it will break down before a few seasons of hard running.

-The Vomero 14 also earns a top spot up here.
-It makes its way up near the top with foam pods placed inside the collar to create a more natural, snug feel.
-That's paired with thin, firm padding in the tongue and all around the remainder of the collar and heel, which are also covered by a smooth felt-like sockliner.
-Nike also uses a Dynamic Fit design, which is a combination of supportive Flywire and soft foam to improve midfoot fit.
+The Vomero 14 also earns a top spot here with foam pods placed inside the collar to create a more natural, snug feel.
+That's paired with thin, firm padding in the tongue and all around the remainder of the collar and heel, which is also covered by a smooth felt-like sockliner.
+Additionally, Nike uses a Dynamic Fit design, which is a combination of supportive Flywire and soft foam to improve midfoot fit.
 The result is a pretty stable, adherent speedster.

-Out on the road, they feel almost like carbon-soled cycling shoes.
+Out on the road, these shoes feel almost like carbon-soled cycling shoes.
 Wearing them loose, they still have a fast, locked-in feel.
 They're a bit of a pain to open up and get into, but once you're in, you feel ready to sprint.
-And given that it's a tighter fit, one of the nicest attributes was the tongue, whose underside is lined with compression foam that drastically improves comfort over comparable designs.
-The top of the foot is always a hot spot for tight shoes, so the added padding goes a long way to discouraging those.
+And given that it's a tighter fit, one of the nicest attributes is the tongue, the underside of which is lined with compression foam that drastically improves comfort over comparable designs.
+The top of the foot is always a hot spot for tight shoes, so the added padding goes a long way toward discouraging that.

-The Vomero 14 is slightly less breathable than some of the lightweight racing flats, but it's still cool and aerated enough that you'd never have a complaint.
-While it uses a finer mesh than most shoes, it still allows plenty of air in to remove heat and moisture.
+The Vomero 14 is slightly less breathable than other lightweight racing flats, but it's still cool and aerated enough that you'll likely never have a complaint.
+While it uses a finer mesh than most shoes, it allows plenty of air in to remove heat and moisture.
 Its modest sockliner also does a good job of allowing heat and moisture out without skimping on the comfort.

-Its great advantage over the more cushioned models is in the thickness of the padding.
+The great advantage of this shoe over more cushioned models is in the thickness of the padding.
 Heavily padded models both insulate your feet and soak up sweat.
-The thin, firm foam in the Vomero 14 doesn't feel hot at all, even out on long, sunny runs and there's very little moisture left in them, even at the end of a training session.
-It retains way less moisture than standard running shoes.
-This kick will be just fine out on any run.
+The thin, firm foam in the Vomero 14 doesn't feel hot at all out on long, sunny runs, and there's very little moisture left in them, even at the end of a hard training session.
+This model retains way less moisture than standard running shoes.

-Having earned our Editors' Choice Award, we feel confident that this super comfortable, versatile running shoe is worth its asking price.
+Having dominated much of our lineup, we feel confident that this super comfortable, versatile running shoe is worth its asking price.

-The Nike Air Zoom Vomero 14s competed against a huge field of the best running shoes to earn our Editors' Choice Award.
+The Air Zoom Vomero 14 competed against a huge field of the best running shoes.
 They excelled across most of our measures and made up for shortcomings with other virtues.
-Their full-length Zoom Air unit in the midsole was a huge selling point, earning them the best combination of responsiveness and landing comfort scores, rivaled only by the Brooks Glycerin 17, which came up short elsewhere.
-It's not super light, but at 22.4 ounces in a men's 11, it's pretty manageable as a tradeoff for comfort.
+Their full-length Zoom Air unit in the midsole is a huge selling point, earning them one of the best combinations of responsiveness and landing comfort scores.
+It's not super light, but at 22.3 ounces in a men's 11, it's pretty manageable as a tradeoff for comfort.

-We also liked that the simple design and premium materials help it last long enough to be worth the investment.
-The last major tipping point was the combination of upper padding and breathability.
-The padding is firm with a nice sockliner, so you're not overcrowded, but never have to worry about rubbing or blisters.
-That also allows a lot more circulation into the shoe to remove heat and moisture, which is awesome for late-summer runs.
-The last noteworthy point here is that they're pretty cool to look at and that doesn't hurt when you're out and about.
-We enjoyed them, and we suspect most runners will agree with us.
+We also like that the simple design and premium materials help this shoe to last long enough to be worth the investment.
+The last major tipping point is the combination of upper padding and breathability.
+The padding is firm with a nice sockliner, so you're not overcrowded and never have to worry about rubbing or blisters.
+This also allows a lot more circulation into the shoe to remove heat and moisture, which is awesome for late-summer runs.
+Clearly, we enjoyed this stylish shoe, and we suspect most runners will agree with us.